sf-wdi-38/personal-portfolio/README.md

   Now `git status` will tell you that `Your branch is up-to-date with 'origin/master'.` __!!!__

-2. Check back in on your site to see the improvements deployed!
+1. Check back in on your site to see the improvements deployed!

-1. Repeat steps 11 onward at least three times to improve your site and practice this Git workflow.
+1. Repeat steps 11 onward at least three times, adding different features every time, to improve your site and practice this Git workflow.

-# Deliverables

-On Friday, we will be having a feedback session on your progress on the personal portfolio project.
-By then we expect to see:

-* An updated README.md file.
-A readme is like the cover to the book of code you've written for this site.
-Don't publish a book without a cover!
-Describe this project in a few sentences - what are you trying to achieve with this page, what technologies are you using, etc. [This is a decent template](https://gist.github.com/zenorocha/4526327) for the way that a readme often looks.
-Make sure to link to the live site and include some sort of image (logo or screenshot).
-If you need help writing markdown language (the reason the file ends in `.md`), check out [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-* A "My work" section of the page that includes (or will include) links to all repos that contain homework deliverables.
-* A "Contact me" section of the page that includes (at least) a way to email you, a link to your GitHub profile, and a link to your LinkedIn profile.
-* Some custom HTML, CSS, JS, and images.
-Put your own personal flare on the page and add some customizations.
-These could be really simple changes that add a bit of your aesthetic or they could be larger features like a navbar, a footer, a photo carousel, bootstrap integration, event listeners, or CSS animations.
-[Google for personal websites](https://www.google.com/search?q=personal+website&espv=2&biw=1280&bih=612&site=webhp&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwjx-Krl6bfOAhUUI2MKHaoPDUEQsAQIQA&dpr=2#imgrc=OOkEvdqZczSU-M%3A), find one that you like, and imitate it!

-We're really looking forward to seeing what you've built by Friday!
-Please reach out to your peers or instructors if you need help making progress on this project.